istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 1.  **Prevent tampering**.
 In case an application pod is compromised, prevent the compromised pod from escaping monitoring, from sending fake information to the monitoring system, and from breaking the egress policies.

-1. Nice to have: traffic control is **transparent** to the applications
+1. Nice to have: traffic control is **transparent** to the applications.

 Let me explain each requirement in more detail.
 The first requirement states that only TLS traffic to the external services must be supported.